sshalem/Spring-Boot/06-Caching/README.md

 * Swaram cache
 * Jboss tree cache
 * OS cache
-* Tangosol cache etc.

-but ehCache is the :
-* most popular
-* very easy to configure
+but ehCache is the , most popular , very easy to configure , very powerful.
-* very powerful

 which it will be configuring as Level 2 cache for hibernate.